XAU

 How do interest rates affect the gold price?

-Interest rates affect gold primarily through opportunity cost.
+Interest rates affect gold through opportunity cost.
 Gold does not pay interest or dividends, so when rates rise, bonds and savings accounts become more attractive alternatives.
 The key metric is the real interest rate (nominal rate minus inflation).
 When real rates are negative, holding gold has no opportunity cost and demand increases.

 Why are central banks buying so much gold?